Updated July 24, 2023

 - Provides Access to Instruments Beyond the Investor’s Reach: Structured note provides a common investor with an investment alternative that he would not have been able to invest in ordinarily.

-- High Risk: The risk involved in the structured note is much higher than many other asset classes and the worst part being that the investor will not have an exit in case the investment bet goes wrong.
+- High Risk: The risk involved in the structured note is much higher than many other asset classes, and the worst part is that the investor will not have an exit if the investment bet goes wrong.
 The investor will then be left with damaged merchandise.

-The utility of Structured Note is debatable because with the development in financial markets there are very few instruments where investors can not take exposure directly.
+The utility of Structured Note is debatable because, with the development in financial markets, there are very few instruments where investors can not take exposure directly.
 Structured Debt may, though, at times offer attractive investment opportunities.
 Investing in them is more of an art because not all of these instruments are investable.
-A little bit of due diligence can make these investments a work of skill rather than being a work of pure luck.
+A little bit of due diligence can make these investments a work of skill rather than a work of pure luck.

 This is a guide to the Structured Note.
-Here we discuss how does the structured Not Works? along with the risk factors, example as well as advantages and disadvantages.
+Here we discuss how does the structure note work? along with the risk factors, examples as well as advantages and disadvantages.
 You may also look at the following articles to learn more –